 - They organize the clothes in collections – Free People and many other bigger stores do this as well – and this makes the visitor more likely to click.

-- Simple page with a minimal design focusing more on product photos rather than flashy scripts or other elements.
+- A simple page with a minimal design focusing more on product photos, sales and discont coupon codes.

 - Product filters make room for better navigation.
-No one wants to click through 5-6 different pages to see some clothes.
+No one wants to click on 5-6 different pages to see some clothes.